superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 ## Conclusion

 In this article, we learned how to adapt a RAG retrieval pattern to improve LinkedIn post retrieval.
 To keep our database up to date with rapidly changing social media data, we implemented a real-time streaming pipeline that uses CDC to sync the raw LinkedIn posts data source with a vector DB.
-You also saw how to use Bytewax to write, using Python alone, a streaming pipeline that cleans, chunks, and embeds LinkedIn posts.
+You also saw how to use Bytewax to write (100% in Python) a streaming pipeline that cleans, chunks, and embeds LinkedIn posts.

 Finally, you learned how to implement a standard retrieval client for RAG, and saw how to improve it using the rerank pattern.
 As retrieval is complex to evaluate, we went through how to visualize the retrieval for a given query by rendering all the posts, the query, and the retrieved posts in a 2D space using UMAP.